dtrace4linux/linux/README.md

 	$ make install
 	$ make load           (need to be root or have sudo access)

-If the libdwarf package installed on the system is to old it still compiles without any problem, but you will get runtime errors from the io.d and/or sched.d files due to undefined kernel structure definitions.
+If the libdwarf package installed on the system is too old it still compiles without any problem, but you will get runtime errors from the io.d and/or sched.d files due to undefined kernel structure definitions.